01-edu/ai-starter/content/robots-harmony/README.md

 **`Prompt Example:`**

-- "What is `event.key` in JavaScript and how can it be used to detect keyboard inputs?"
+- "What is `event.key` in JavaScript, and how can it be used to detect keyboard inputs?"
 - "How can I use `document.querySelector` to select multiple elements in JavaScript?"

 #### 4- Task 5: Final Touches:

 - Ensure that all robots are displayed correctly in the gallery.

-- Make sure all files (robots-harmony.html, robots-harmony.css, robots-harmony.js) are in the same folder submitted in the repository of your `Gitea` account.
+- Make sure all files (`robots-harmony.html`, `robots-harmony.css`, `robots-harmony.js`) are in the same folder and submitted in the repository of your `Gitea` account.

 - Double-check the code to ensure everything is clean and well-organized.

 ### Expected Output

-Your project needs to check all the previous tasks, it will look something close to (and maybe better than) [this](https://youtu.be/drQsUzPeoAQ).
+Your project needs to check all the previous tasks.
+It will look something close to (and maybe better than) [this](https://youtu.be/drQsUzPeoAQ).

-### Bonus part
+### Bonus Part

 If you would like to make your project even more creative, you can add more features to your `gallery` on top of the mandatory ones!

-It could be `music` to the `background`, `pop-out` information window or anything that makes your project `different`!
+It could be `music` in the `background`, a `pop-out` information window, or anything that makes your project `different`!

 > Remember to ensure that the mandatory part is working perfectly before adding more effects.